kasun/YapDi/README.md

     # Creating a yapdi daemon instance
     daemon = yapdi.Daemon()

+    # You can also supply a pid file name at daemon instance creation time
+    daemon = yapdi.Daemon(pidfile='/var/run/.myservice.pid')

     # Daemonizing an instance; Any code placed under this would get executed in daemon mode
     daemon.daemonize()